JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    and replan with true geometry (mini-sweeps are gated off until this has happened);
-3. still attributed to the same func 3× → isolated **mini-sweep**: measure the hotspot's own delay first (the coarse initial guess divides delay by target period — an inflated estimate would over-pipeline the lock from the start), coarse-sweep upward from the real guess, then **bisect downward** (`MINISWEEP_TRIM_PROBES` single-latency runs) between the last failing and first passing latency before locking — the lock lands on the proven-minimal latency, never the first passing overshoot.
+3. still attributed to the same func 3× → isolated **mini-sweep**: measure the hotspot's own delay first if it is fully comb (the coarse initial guess divides delay by target period — an inflated estimate would over-pipeline the lock from the start; a hotspot with state below keeps its estimate, the loop self-corrects), coarse-sweep upward from that guess, then **bisect downward** (`MINISWEEP_TRIM_PROBES` single-latency runs) between the last failing and first passing latency before locking — the lock lands on the proven-minimal latency, never the first passing overshoot.

 A same-fmax comparison uses a *relative* tolerance (1% of target):
 62.92 → 62.99 MHz is the same result, not progress.